-Unaudited Comparative Balances
+1. Unaudited Comparative Balances

-I draw your attention to the fact that prior to 2022/2023 financial year, only the financial statements of political parties funded from public funds were being audited pursuant to Article 229(4)(f) of the Constitution of Kenya, which mandates the Auditor-General to audit political parties funded from public funds.
-Although the financial statements presented for audit reflects comparative balances for the year ended 30 June, 2022, 2022/2023 financial year is considered as the first year of audit and the audit procedures undertaken did not cover the prior year balances.
+I draw attention to the fact that prior to the 2022/2023 financial year, only the financial statements of political parties funded from public funds were being audited pursuant to Article 229(4)(f) of the Constitution of Kenya, which mandates the Auditor-General to audit political parties funded from public funds.
+Although the financial statements presented for audit reflect comparative balances for the year ended 30 June, 2022, 2022/2023 financial year is considered as the first year of audit hence the audit procedures undertaken did not cover the prior year's balances.